Expos\'ia: Teaching and Assessment of Academic Writing Skills for Research Project Proposals and Peer Feedback: Abstract

 \section{Abstract}

-We present \nameDataset, the first public dataset\footnote{\url{https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/4978}} that connects writing and feedback assessment in higher education, enabling research on educationally grounded approaches to academic writing evaluation. \nameDataset includes student research project proposals and peer and instructor feedback consisting of comments and free-text reviews.
-The dataset was collected in the ``Introduction to Scientific Work'' course of the Computer Science undergraduate program that focuses on teaching \emph{academic writing skills} and \emph{providing peer feedback on academic writing}. \nameDataset reflects the multi-stage nature of the academic writing process that includes drafting, providing and receiving feedback, and revising the writing based on the feedback received.
+We present \nameDataset, the first public dataset\footnote{\url{https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/4978}\ignore{The dataset will be released under CC BY-NC 4.0 license.}} that connects writing and feedback in higher education, enabling research on educationally grounded computational approaches to teaching and evaluating academic writing. \nameDataset includes student research project proposals and peer and instructor feedback consisting of comments and free-text reviews.
+The dataset was collected in the ``Introduction to Scientific Work'' course of the Computer Science program that focuses on teaching \emph{academic writing skills} and \emph{providing peer feedback on academic writing}. \nameDataset reflects the multi-stage nature of the academic writing process that includes drafting, receiving feedback, and revising the writing based on the feedback received.
 Both the project proposals and peer feedback are accompanied by human assessment scores based on a fine-grained, pedagogically-grounded schema for writing and feedback assessment that we develop.

-We use \nameDataset to benchmark state-of-the-art open-source large language models (LLMs) for two tasks: automated scoring of (1) the proposals and (2) the student reviews.
-The strongest LLMs attain high agreement on scoring aspects that require little domain knowledge but degrade on dimensions evaluating content, in line with human agreement values.
-We find that LLMs align better with the human instructors giving high scores.
+We use \nameDataset to benchmark state-of-the-art large language models (LLMs) on two tasks: automated scoring of (1) the proposals and (2) the student reviews.
+We find that the two tasks benefit from different LLMs.
+Furthermore, closed-source models consistently outperform open-weight models, motivating further research on improving the performance of open-weight models preferred in classroom settings.
 Finally, we establish that a prompting strategy that scores multiple aspects of the writing together is the most effective, an important finding for classroom deployment.